 Before the First World War, thousands of ostriches were bred on farms across the area, primarily to service the growing fashion trend for ostrich feathers.
-Today, there are still many breeding farms, but the main tourist attraction are the Ostrich Show Farms, which offer interactive tours where you can learn more about the history of ostrich farming and meet the long-legged and long-necked inhabitants face to face.
+Today, there are still many breeding farms but the main tourist attraction are the Ostrich Show Farms, which offer interactive tours where you can learn more about the history of ostrich farming and meet the long-legged and long-necked inhabitants face to face.

 The impressive Cango Caves are a further 30 km from Oudtshoorn.
 Naturally formed, the caves are engraved into the heart of the Swartberg Mountains and empowered by the beauty of the stalagmite and stalactite rock formations.
 The caves are illuminated to show some of the biggest stalagmite formations in the world.
-The largest chamber is the Grand Hall, 107 metres across and 16 metres high.
+The largest chamber is the Grand Hall, which is107 metres across and 16 metres high.

 Another popular reason to visit Oudtshoorn is the chance to spend a memorable (but early) morning with a family of meerkats.
-Tours depart before sunrise, and you get to spend a couple of hours watching these endearing little creatures as they wake up and start popping out of their burrows to forage for food and frolick in the morning sun.
+Tours depart before sunrise and you get to spend a couple of hours watching these endearing little creatures as they wake up and start popping out of their burrows to forage for food and frolick in the morning sun.

 Traditional country cuisine with a cordon bleu touch and an extensive wine collection will make dining at Rosenhof an unforgettable experience.
 Breakfast is equally memorable, served in the sunny breakfast room overlooking the manicured gardens.
 There is a cosy bar area and several luxury lounges with fireplaces where guests can relax and admire works from well-known South African artists.

-Oudtshoorn is blessed with a fine, dry climate and boasts an average of over 320 sunshine days per year, so in summer, guests can cool down in the large swimming pool with sun loungers and umbrellas or take tea in the manicured gardens.
-The Wellness Center offers a fully equipped gym, Jacuzzi, sauna and spa.
+Oudtshoorn is blessed with a fine, dry climate and boasts an average of over 320 sunshine days per year, so in summer guests can cool down in the large swimming pool with sun loungers and umbrellas or take tea in the manicured gardens.
+The Wellness Center offers a fully equipped gym, jacuzzi, sauna and spa.

 Rosenhof Country House has 12 stylishly decorated bedrooms, each individually furnished and situated around a beautiful courtyard.
 Each bedroom also has a private patio.
 The 2 Executive Suites each have their own pool, lounge and patio, with tranquil views of the Swartberg Mountain and are located 100m away from the main house for extra privacy.